 Mount Ulriken Hike

-As mentioned above, there are several routes to get to the top of Ulriken mountain.
-The Sherpa stairs are probably the most popular, and it is one of the routes I’ll be covering in this guide.
 Another option, that takes you along the side of the mountain and back down, is longer and less steep.
 I’ll also cover that one, and have highlighted both options in the map below.

-The red X is the start (the above mentioned Johan Blytts Vei), where you get to choose if you want to take the trail to the right or left.
-The left is pretty steep, and goes straight up the mountain (below the Ulriken Cable Car).
-In order to take the routes I recommend, you’ll take a right here.
+The red X is the start (the above mentioned Johan Blytts Vei).
+This is where you choose if you want to take the trail to the right or left.
+The left trail is steep, and goes straight up the mountain (below the Ulriken Cable Car).
+You can see it as a thin, dotted line in green on the map below.

-The red line in the map below takes you up the Sherpa stairs.
-We opted to take the stairs to the top, and the longer way back down, which was a great choice.
 The blue line shows the longer way around.
 Where the roads meet is a place called Steinen (a meeting point/resting spot).
 From here, the Sherpa steps is 0,8 kilometres to the top, whilst the longer trail is 2,4 kilometres.

 How was the hike?
 (Ulriken Hike Youtube Video)

-All in all, the Ulriken hike was great!
-I’ll admit I wanted to turn around a couple of times while climbing the steps, but when I made it to the top I couldn’t have been happier.
 Several of the hills leading up to Steinen (where the trail splits and you can opt for the stairs or the longer route) were quite steep, but luckily the hike up to that point isn’t too long.
-So, the Ulriken hike is perfect for most people, as you can choose the path of least resistance for you and your travel buddies!

 In the video below you’ll see the Sherpa steps on the way up, and the longer trail back down.
 We hiked to Ulriken on a beautiful day in September – and there were quite a few people around (but not too many for it to be enjoyable).

-The trail itself was quite rocky, and the hike as such is great for your ankles and balance.
+The trail itself is quite rocky, and the hike as such is great for your ankles and balance.
 You have to pay attention as you walk (especially back down), as there are several big rocks you walk across, some more loose than others.
-This is especially on the longer route (the 2,4km trail from Steinen).
-The Sherpa steps are, naturally, steps/stairs, and easy to walk on.

 Ulriken Cable Car